-In complement to the procedures of section 3.2.5.3.1, the Client shall put the length of the RRAM in the playing-length element of the File transfer via HTTP message body content, as defined in Table 33.
+In complement to the procedures of section 3.2.5.3.1, the Client shall create a playinglength element using the File Transfer message body schema extension defined in Table 26.
+The value of the playing-length element shall contain the duration of the RRAM in seconds.

-Table 33: Extension to File Transfer via HTTP message body schema for Audio Message
+Table 26: Extension to File Transfer via HTTP message body schema for Audio Message